eyo-chen/expense-tracker/README.md

    and try to figure it out

-   Consideration of time complexity may seem unimportant when the amount of data is little, but it is always critical to consider runtime since we must suppose the input data will be quite enormous, and our program must still be efficient enough to cope with such large data.
+   Consideration of time complexity may seem unimportant when the amount of data is small, but it is always critical to consider runtime since we must suppose the input data will be quite enormous, and our program must still be efficient enough to cope with such large data.

 2. Functional programming